 Center for New North Carolinians - The Center for New North Carolinians builds bridges among immigrant populations and existing communities throughout the state of North Carolina by providing outreach and educational programming, research and evaluation, information services, technical support, and immigrant and refugee leadership development.

 Center for Translational Biomedical Research - Researchers at the UNCG Center for Translational Biomedical Research conduct research to identify and evaluate bioactive ingredients from food, plants and traditional Chinese medicines for the prevention and treatment of metabolic disorders such as diabetes, obesity, and cancer.
 This research entails chemical and metabolic profiling of bioactive components from a whole biological systems (metabolomics) approach.
 Other research examines cellular and molecular mechanisms of bioactive components, in order to address fundamental research questions that enhance our basic understanding of the contribution of bioactive components to human health and wellness, healthy aging, and disease prevention.
-Drs.
-Wei Jia and Zhanxiang Zhou co-direct this center.
+Dr. Zhanxiang Zhou directs this center.

 Center for Youth, Family & Community Partnerships - The Center for Youth, Family and Community Partnerships bridges research, policy, and practice to advance the health and well-being of children, youth and families.
 The vision of the Center is to engage partnerships to move toward a more just society in which respect and cooperation are the dominant unifying values and that sufficient opportunities are available for children, youth, and families in all communities to fulfill their potential and contribute to the well being of others.
 Dr. Chris Payne directs this center.

 Institute for Community and Economic Engagement - The Community Engagement Initiative in the Office of Research and Economic Development (ORED) at UNCG was created in September 2010 to support excellence in community engagement across UNCG and with the greater community.
 Dr. Emile Janke directs this center.